What Was The League of Nations?

 The Secretariat, led by a Secretary-General, headed the League of Nation’s humanitarian agencies, including the Permanent Court of International Justice.

-How was the League received?
+How was the League of Nations received?

 Due to domestic political pressure, the US did not enter the League of Nations.
 Despite this, the general international response was overwhelmingly positive, with 48 countries joining the League in its first year.
 Several nations did leave the League of Nations as World War II approached, including Italy and Japan, both founding members.
 Germany joined during its Weimar period in 1926, but withdrew under Hitler.